-First licensed in 1959 in Oakridge, Oregon as KN7JYE.
-The first rig was a Knight Kit Ocean Hopper receiver and ARC-5 transmitter.
-I didn't realize it at the time, but the nice blue "glow" of the 1625 tubes meant that most of the power was actually being reflected back into the transmitter -- due to using 75 ohm coax that the local TV cable company had thrown away because it was bad.
+The first rig was a Knight Kit Ocean Hopper receiver, which was built from a kit and worked the very first time!
+The transmitter was a military ARC-5 given to me by W7AZK.
+I didn't realize it at the time, but the nice blue "glow" of the 1625 tubes meant most of the power was actually being reflected back into the transmitter.
+This was the result of using bad 75 ohm coax that the local TV cable company had thrown away.
 Still, I managed to work DX with what was probably 10 watts output into a dipole at 15'.

-The biggest thrills (in radio at least) have been building big antennas and operating in DX contests at the Multi-Multi station of W6BA several years ago, and the recent achievement of getting on the DXCC Honor Roll with 340 total.
+The biggest thrills (in radio at least) have been building big antennas and operating in DX contests at the Multi-Multi station of W6BA (sk) several years ago, and the recent achievement of getting on the DXCC Honor Roll with 340 total countries.

-Left to Right: K6CU QSL card, The Collins Station, Ocean Hopper receiver
+(Left to right: K6CU QSL card; Collins S Line; Ocean Hopper receiver)

 My favorite gal, Robbin